-In order to draw up a purchase contract for a property, it must be notarized.
-The purpose of notarization is to protect the buyer and seller from rash decisions and to ensure that the interests of both parties are properly recorded.
-The recording of interests is carried out by a notary, who is not a representative of the interests of one party, but acts impartially.
+In order to draw up a purchase agreement for a property, it must be notarized.
+The purpose of notarization is to protect the buyer and seller from hasty decisions and to ensure that the interests of both parties are properly recorded.
+The recording of the interests is carried out by a notary, who is not a representative of the interests of one side, but acts impartially.

 Real estate valuation: Determine market value

-What price can I sell my house for?
-This question is asked by every owner who wants to sell a house and wants to know what price is realistic in the offer.
-Although the property valuation is an estimated value, it is based on an objective and therefore plausible assessment.
-In practice, it has been shown that the value varies from expert to expert and that, despite property valuation, different price recommendations can be made.
-Nevertheless, you should not rely on your gut feeling or your own, emotionally made estimation for the selling price of your house.
-In order to value a property, various factors must be taken into account in the determination.
-The more comprehensive and professional the property valuation is, the more cost-sure you will sell the house and the lower the risks of presenting an offer below or above the actual market value.
+For what price can I sell my house?
+This question is asked by every owner who wants to sell a house and know what price is realistic in the offer.
+Although the real estate appraisal is an estimate, it is based on an objective and therefore plausible assessment.
+In practice, it is seen that the value varies from appraiser to appraiser and that, despite real estate appraisal, there may be different price recommendations.
+Nevertheless, you should not rely on your gut feeling or your own emotionally made estimate when it comes to the selling price of your house.
+In order to value a property, various factors must be included in the determination.
+The more comprehensive and professional the real estate appraisal is, the more cost-proof you will sell the house and the lower the risks of presenting an offer below or above the actual market value.

-To do without a real estate valuation means that you make the price of your house primarily dependent on a feeling and your expenses put into the object.
-Objects that are sold without a real estate valuation are usually too expensive and thus practically unsaleable, or too cheap and therefore incur a loss when sold.
-As an owner, you do not need to know the factors influencing the offer price if you decide to have the property valued by an expert.
-Before you name a price and commit to a sales price, you should definitely find out what the market value of your house is.
-Anyone who sells without a property valuation is committing one of the biggest mistakes in the real estate business and will rarely make an offer that is authentic in the context of the property on offer and therefore interesting for the buyer and correct for his own finances.
+Not having a real estate appraisal means that the price of your house depends primarily on a feeling and the expenses you put into the object.
+Properties that are sold without a property appraisal are usually priced too high and are therefore practically unsaleable, or too cheap and therefore incur a loss when sold.
+As an owner, you do not need to know the factors influencing the asking price if you choose to have an appraisal done by an expert.
+Before you name a price and commit to a sale amount, be sure to find out what the fair market value of your home is.
+If you sell without a property valuation, you are making one of the biggest mistakes in the real estate business and will rarely produce an offer that is authentic in the context of the property on offer and therefore interesting to the buyer and right for your own finances.

-When selling a house there are two values in the end, of which the market value or fair value is relevant for price determination.
-The actual material value indicates the value of a house based on its year of construction, its equipment and substance as well as the size of the property.
-If you know the real value, you know which objective value is related to your house.
-However, the purchase price is not related to the pure material value, but to the market value or market value in context.
-Environmental and market-specific factors flow into this property valuation and form the basis for pricing.
-In order to determine the market value, a great deal of know-how and market knowledge, analyses and comparisons as well as experience in the valuation of real estate are necessary.
-Due to high demand and few offers, the market value today is often higher than the pure material value and gives you the opportunity to sell the property at the currently highest possible price.
-The market is the most important factor in determining the market value of a property and is a key factor in deciding whether you can sell your house at a good or a rather low price.
-In order to avoid mistakes, you should commission a real estate agent or surveyor with the challenges of valuation and have them determine the best offer price for which your property is advertised and sold.
+When selling a house, there are ultimately two values, of which the market value or fair market value is relevant for determining the price.
+The actual material value states what value a house has based on its year of construction, its equipment and its substance as well as the size of the plot.
+If you know the material value, you know what objective value is associated with your house.
+But the purchase price is not related to the pure objective value, but to the market value or fair market value.
+In this real estate valuation, factors relevant to the environment and the market are incorporated and form the basis of the pricing.
+In order to determine the market value, a lot of know-how and market knowledge, analyses and comparisons as well as experience in the valuation of real estate are necessary.
+Due to high demand and few offers, the market value today is often higher than the pure asset value and gives you the opportunity to sell the property at the current highest possible price.
+The market assumes the greatest importance in the determination of market value is a decisive factor in deciding whether you can sell your house at a good or a rather low price.
+To avoid mistakes, you should hire a real estate agent or appraiser to handle the challenges of the appraisal and determine the best asking price for which your property will be advertised and sold.

-The mortgage lending value is based on a well-founded appraisal of a property valuation
+The mortgage lending value is based on a well-founded expert opinion of a real estate valuation

-Not only for you as an owner, but also for potential buyers, the market value is an important parameter.
-To enable real estate financing, the lending bank requires the mortgage lending value of the property.
+The market value is an important parameter not only for you as the owner, but also for potential buyers.
+To enable real estate financing, the lending bank requires the property’s mortgage lending value.
 This is based on the market value and amounts to 80 percent of the sum determined as the market value in the property valuation.
-Explicitly, the mortgage lending value is a well-founded estimate of the amount for which a property can be sold, when viewed over the longer term.
+Explicitly, the mortgage lending value is a well-founded estimate of the sum for which a property can be sold in the longer term.
 For an interested party, the valuation of the property is important for two reasons.
 The asking price reflects seriousness and indicates that it was determined with expertise and not estimated with emotional influences.
-In second place is the mortgage lending value, which is important in the context of financing and is decisive in determining whether a prospective buyer can finance the property for the specific offer price and receive confirmation from the bank.
+In second place is the mortgage lending value, which is important in the context of financing and decides decisively whether a prospective buyer can finance the property for the specific offer price and obtain confirmation from the bank.

-Real estate valuation is made up of different aspects.
+The real estate valuation is composed of different aspects.
 Of course, the building fabric, i.e. the actual material value of the house, plays an important, not to say the most important role.
-But equally important is the information on the location, which has a significant impact on the selling price.
-In highly frequented and popular regions, real estate prices are far higher than in rural, infrastructurally weak and less sought-after regions.
-While the real value of the property is a variable quantity that can be changed, for example through demolition and new construction, the location remains static and unchangeable.
-A property valuation takes into account the future development of the region as well as the current popularity of the location in which you wish to sell your property.
-The better the infrastructural development and networking at the location of the property, the higher the asking price can be.
-For a property valuation, the demand for a property in this location and the volume of houses on offer are also taken into account.
+But equally significant are the details of the location, which have a significant impact on the selling price.
+In highly frequented and popular regions, the real estate prices are far above the offers in rural, infrastructurally weak and less sought-after regions.
+While the tangible value of the property is a variable variable, for example through demolition and new construction, the location remains static and unchangeable.
+A property valuation takes into account the future development of the region as well as the current popularity of the location in which you want to sell your property.
+The better the infrastructural development and networking at the location of the property, the higher the offer price can be.
+For a property valuation, the demand for a property in this location and the supply volume of houses are also taken into account.
 Comparative prices of similar properties in the same location are also included in the valuation.

 Determine market value

-Legally, the determination of the market value of a property is regulated in the German Real Estate Value Determination Ordinance (ImmoWertV).
-In addition to the type of use, the size and condition of the property, the energetic condition of the property are also important factors in determining the market value.
+The determination of the market value of a property is regulated by law in the Real Estate Valuation Ordinance (ImmoWertV).
+In addition to the type of use, the size of the property and the condition of the property, the energetic condition are also important factors in determining the market value.
 The value relevance of urban development circumstances (urban planning measures in urban redevelopment areas) and foreseeable future developments are also taken into account.
-The market value is determined by brokers or experts.
-However, only licensed real estate appraisers can determine a market value recognized by the courts.
+The market value is determined by brokers or appraisers.
+However, only licensed real estate appraisers can determine a judicially recognized market value.

-The fair market value (market value) is the price that can be obtained in the specified time frame in the ordinary course of business in accordance with the legal circumstances and actual characteristics, other properties and the location of the land or other object of the valuation.
+The fair market value (market value) is the price that can be obtained in the specified time frame in the ordinary course of business according to the legal circumstances and actual characteristics, other features and the location of the property or other object of the valuation.
 In 2004, the term “market value”, which is used throughout the EU, was added to the definition of market value in Section 194 of the German Building Code (BauGB).
-The fair value is therefore an estimate of the price that can be achieved on the market.
-The fair value is generally used when selling and buying land and buildings.
-It may also be necessary to determine the fair value in the event of foreclosure sales, tax collections by the tax office, divorce or inheritance.
+The market value is therefore an estimate of the price that can be achieved on the market.
+The market value is generally used for the sale and purchase of land and buildings.
+The determination of the fair market value may also be required in the case of foreclosures, tax levies by the tax office, and divorces and inheritances.

-The market value assessment refers to the macro location (city/region) and the micro location (immediate surroundings of the property) of the property, its section, size and any existing land charge entries that could reduce the value.
-According to the German Building Code (BauGB), the market value is not a permanently fixed value, but refers to the reference date stated in the appraisal.
-It is possible that the market value may change significantly within a certain period of time.
+The determination of the market value refers to the macro-location (city/region) and the micro-location (immediate surroundings of the property) of the property, its section, size and any existing land charge entries that may reduce the value.
+In accordance with the German Building Code (BauGB), the market value is not a permanently fixed value, but refers to the reference date stated in the appraisal report.
+It is possible that the market value may change significantly over a certain period of time.

-In fact, market demand has a decisive influence on the value of your property.
-The demand for real estate as well as the sought-after features vary greatly from region to region.
+In fact, however, market demand decisively influences the value of your property.
+The demand for real estate as well as the equipment features sought vary greatly from region to region.

 Practical procedure for determining the market value

-When it comes to selling real estate, the free property valuation is an excellent starting point for a quick and good sale.
-However, if an expert is to determine the market value, the exact task is first discussed with the client.
-An expert must be appointed in special cases (e.g. in the case of inheritance disputes or divorce), for example if a market value appraisal or a written statement on the market value is required.
-The expert may only determine the condition and value of the property in an on-site appointment with access to all premises.
+When it comes to selling real estate, the free real estate appraisal is an excellent starting point for a quick and good sale.
+However, if an appraiser is to determine the market value, the exact task is first discussed with the client.
+An appraiser must be appointed in special cases (e.g. in the case of inheritance disputes or in the case of divorce), for example, if a market value appraisal or a written statement on the market value is required.
+The appraiser may only determine the condition and value of the property in an on-site appointment with access to all premises.

 Documents for the determination of the market value

-The following documents are generally evaluated for the valuation of real estate sales:
+In general, the following documents are evaluated for the determination of value in the sale of real estate:

 - Minutes of the last three owners’ meetings